Drixitel/drixit-blog/content/blog/hello-world/index.md

 headerImage: ./header-img1.jpg
 ---

 This is my first post on my new fake blog!
 How exciting!
+Dolla Dolla Bill yall

 I'm sure I'll write a lot more interesting things in the future.